mrfdev/CMI/Resources/FAQ/cmi-running.md

 - Put the freshly downloaded CMI `.jar` in the plugins/ directory.

+- Put the freshly downloaded CMILib `.jar` in the plugins/ directory as well.

 - Start the server and let it complete loading.

 - Keep an eye on the console, the `latest.log` will also have all the details.
 If something goes wrong, take note.
 And try to figure out what is up and try again.

-- When the server has started, CMI will automatically download languages, CMILib and you're ready to **Finish** (see below)
+- When the server has started, CMI will automatically download languages, CMILib and you're ready to proceed to the **Finish** step (below).

 - If your plugins/ directory has the old CMILib `.jar` files, it is okay to remove them now.
 Keep the new .jar of course.